 My Lifelong Favorite Books: The Sherwood Ring by Elizabeth Marie Pope, Station Eleven by Emily St. John Mandel, and Auralia’s Colors by Jeffrey Overstreet

 My Harry Potter House: HUFFLEPUFF!

-Bucket List Goals: Visiting every US National Park, Watching the Iditorad, Taking a train ride to see fall tree colors on the East Coast, Visit Ireland – staying only in churches, Model for one of those incredible fantasy photo shoots with the incredible costumes and magic
+Bucket List Goals: Visiting every US National Park, watching the Iditorad live, taking a train ride to see fall tree colors on the East Coast, backpack Ireland, model for one of those incredible fantasy photo shoots with the incredible costumes and magic

 Feat.
 Rachel Alm

 Growing up on the same street, Rachel tried valiantly (if unsuccessfully) to teach Amanda how to sketch horses when they were smaller.